 Two days in Barcelona

-On the first day, it's a good idea to go out and soak up the city's modernista ambiance.
-The best way to do so is to take the northbound Barcelona Bus Turístic to the Sagrada Família, where you'll discover the rich symbolic meaning of Gaudí's masterpiece.
+On the first day, becoming an expert in Catalonia's home-grown art nouveau, modernisme, sounds like a good plan.
+And Barcelona knows a lot about modernista architecture.
+Take the Barcelona Bus Turístic or buy the public transport pass Hola Barcelona and head for the Sagrada Família, where you'll discover the rich symbolic meaning of Gaudí's masterpiece.
 Just in front, on the avenue that bears his name, you will find the Modernist complex of Sant Pau Recinte Modernista, a place to discover the work of Modernist architect Lluís Domènech i Muntaner.
 Further up, at the Park Güell, you'll find the key to the Gaudiesque interplay between nature and architecture.
+If you want to see Gaudí's first modernista building in Barcelona, visit the Casa Vicens, the masterpiece that was the starting point of his career.
 At lunchtime, the neighbourhood of Gràcia is a wonderful option: you'll be surprised by its traditional neighbourhood feel, its wide variety of restaurants serving world cuisine, and combination of craft and design shops.

-On the following day, you can lose yourself in the Gothic Quarter, and if it's Friday or Saturday, you can "whet your appetite" on a Barcelona Walking Tours Gourmet which begins at 11am.
-This walking tour will allow you to savour Barcelona on a culinary trail through the old town, Ciutat Vella, which includes discovering the charms of the Boqueria Market, visiting some of Barcelona's oldest, landmark establishments, enjoying the famous chocolate houses on Carrer Petritxol, and sampling the typical produce of Barcelona's culinary culture.
-After your walk, make the most of your time and let yourself fall under the spell of the architectural gems in the Gothic Quarter, such as the Cathedral in the Plaça Nova, the monumental ensemble in the Plaça del Rei, the civic and government buildings in the Plaça Sant Jaume, and the medieval charm of the streets around the Plaça del Pi.
-From here, you're just a stone's throw away from the shopping street, the Portal de l'Àngel, which is the perfect place to make a few purchases and recharge your batteries in one of the many restaurants in the area.
-In the afternoon, we invite you to continue visiting the north of the city on the northbound Barcelona Bus Turístic: while you relax in your seat, you'll be able to admire landmark buildings, including Pedralbes Monastery and the Futbol Club Barcelona Stadium.
+The next day, you can wander through the Gothic Quarter and let yourself be captivated by some of the medieval-style architectural gems, such as the Cathedral in the Plaça Nova, the monumental ensemble and the Museu d'Historia de Barcelona in the Plaça del Rei, the civic and government buildings in the Plaça Sant Jaume, and the medieval charm of the streets around the Plaça del Pi.
+From here, you're just a stone's throw away from the shopping streets, the Portal de l'Àngel and La Rambla, which are the perfect places to Find your memento of Barcelona and recharge your batteries in one of the many restaurants in the area.
+If you're an art enthusiast, very near the city centre, in the district of El Raval, you'll find the Museu d'Art Contemporani de Barcelona (MACBA) and the Centre de Cultura Contemporània de Barcelona (CCCB).
+In the afternoon, we invite you to continue visiting the north of the city with your Hola Barcelona pass or on the Barcelona Bus Turístic.
+You'll be able to admire landmark buildings, including Pedralbes Monastery and the Spotify Camp Nou Stadium.
 To round off your stay, what about dinner in the old harbour, or Port Vell, as you enjoy the Mediterranean sea breezes?
 You can end the night here, at the leisure and entertainment complex, the Maremàgnum.
 You might feel tired by the end, but it'll have been well worth the effort.